 The purpose of a professional project is to develop and demonstrate professional competence.
 A professional project is pursued under the close supervision of a faculty member or other professional journalist with relevant expertise.

-The Professional Project plan is a terminal degree.
-If you are considering doctoral work, you should discuss the alternative thesis plan with your adviser.
+The Professional Project plan will not prepare you for a doctoral program.
+If you are considering doctoral work, you should discuss the option of a thesis with your adviser.

 If you choose to do a professional project, you will spend at least 30 hours per week for a minimum of 14 weeks engaged in professional-level journalism.
 The work you do will be intended for public dissemination.
 The quality of your work will be assessed by both your on-site supervisor and your project committee.
 (Note that there is value in time elapsed in a project.
 Thus multiplying 30 hours by 14 weeks, for a total of 420 hours, and then shrinking the overall time span of the project so that such a minimum number of hours is met, is not acceptable.)

 The school offers two established programs as one option for carrying out a professional project.
 [More]